 To ensure the angles of the cuboid frame are at 90° angles, you should use a carpenter's square.

-Step 2: Ply-line the back of the camper van kitchen unit
+Step 2: Ply-line the Back of the Camper Van Kitchen Unit

 Ply-line the back of the campervan kitchen unit.
 This is a straightforward job with a jigsaw or circular saw.

 A handy way to ensure you are cutting in a straight line is to use a chalk line.
-You flick and snap the chalk line down on the plywood and it will give you a nice, straight 'chalk line' to cut along.
+You flick and snap the chalk line down on the plywood and it will give you a nice, straight chalk line to cut along.

 If you are installing the kitchen unit against one of the walls (rather than across the front like me), you may not want to ply-line the back of the kitchen unit.
 The back is not in sight, and you will shave quite a bit of weight by not installing it.

-Because my camper van kitchen unit separates the cab and the living quarters of the van, I insulated the back with board insulation and covered with some more ply.
+Because my camper van kitchen unit separates the cab and the living quarters of the van, I insulated the back with foam board insulation and covered with some more ply.

-Step 3: Install the kitchen top
+Step 3: Install the Kitchen Top

 The kitchen top is an essential part of any campervan kitchen unit.
 It is a very hard surface that can take a lot of wear and tear.
 We install the sink and stove into the kitchen top.

 Measure the required size and cut the kitchen top using a circular saw.
 Kitchen top wood is very hard wood.
 So make sure you are using a new, very sharp circular saw.
 Do not use a blade with a very high tooth count.
 You should use some tapping and cutting fluid to reduce the heat and increase lubrication while you are cutting.
+Installing a fence on your circular saw will help you get a super clean, straight cut.

 At this point, you will want to make a cut-out to allow for the installation of the sink and stove.
 The SMEV 9222 comes with a cardboard template which you can trace around with a pencil.
 You then simply cut around the traced line with a jigsaw.